kamalpatell/kamalpatell.github.io/_pages/about.md

 `About me`

 Hello and welcome!
-I'm an industrial/mechanical engineer, interested in applying data-driven solution and analytics to improve systems processes.
+I'm an industrial/mechanical engineer, interested in applying data-driven solution and analytics to improve system processes.
 I have a strong appetite for learning new skills and technology and harness the power of technology to positively impact society.
 I'm currently immersed in learning and building scalable AI models and data engineering.

 `Education`